hxin1123/twoge/README.md

    - Add route:
    - Destination: 0.0.0.0/0 .
    - Target: Internet Gateway- twoge-igw-prd.
-* Subnet Associate with route table
+* Subnet associate with route table
    - Go to Subnet associations.
    - Add twoge-pub-2a and twoge-pub-2a and save it.